XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/online-deletion.md

 - The server may store up to twice the configured number of ledger versions if online deletion is set to run automatically.
 (Each time it runs, it reduces the number of stored ledger versions to approximately the configured number.)
 - If advisory deletion is enabled, the server stores all the ledger versions that it has acquired and built until its administrator calls the [can_delete method][].

-    If you call [can_delete][can_delete method] on a regular basis, the maximum amount of data the server stores is either of the following, whichever is larger:
+    The amount of data the server stores depends on how often you call [can_delete][can_delete method] and the how big an interval of time your `online_delete` setting represents:

-    - A number of ledger versions approximately equal to twice the `online_delete` value.
+    - If you call `can_delete` _more often_ than your `online_delete` interval, the server stores at most a number of ledger versions approximately equal to **twice the `online_delete` value**.
 (After deletion, this is reduced to approximately the `online_delete` value.)

+        For example, if you call `can_delete` with a value of `now` once per day and an `online_delete` value of 50,000, the server typically stores up to 100,000 ledger versions before running deletion.
+After running deletion, the server keeps at least 50,000 ledger versions (about two days' worth).
+With this configuration, approximately every other `can_delete` call results in no change because the server does not have enough ledger versions to delete.

-    - Ledger versions spanning an amount of time that is approximately twice the interval between `can_delete` calls.
+    - If you call `can_delete` _less often_ than your `online_delete` interval, the server stores at most ledger versions spanning an amount of time that is approximately **twice the interval between `can_delete` calls**.
 (After deletion, this is reduced to approximately one interval's worth of data.)

-    For example, if you call `can_delete` with a value of `now` once per day and an `online_delete` value of 2000, the server typically stores up two full day's worth of ledger versions before running deletion.
-After running deletion, the server keeps approximately 1 day's worth, but never less than 2000 ledger versions.
+        For example, if you call `can_delete` with a value of `now` once per day and an `online_delete` value of 2000, the server typically stores up to two full days' worth of ledger versions before running deletion.
+After running deletion, the server keeps approximately one day's worth (about 25,000 ledger versions), but never fewer than 2000 ledger versions.

 With online deletion enabled and running automatically (that is, with advisory delete disabled), the total amount of ledger data stored should remain at minimum equal to the number of ledger versions the server is configured to keep, with the maximum being roughly twice that many.